YuChinKoo/project-arceus/README.md

 ## Development

 **Task:** Leaving deployment aside, explain how the app is built.
 Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used.

 We have constructed the app using a popular stack called MERN stack + graphql.

-We built the frontend using React framework, material-ui for styling, and socket.io for video call component.
+We built the frontend using React framework and material-ui for styling.
 With react, we used javascript as our underlying language, and css to style our components.
+We used ApolloClient in order to connect the front-end to the back-end Apollo Server.

-We built the backend using expressjs and apollo as our http server and used express-sessions in order to authenticate users.
+We built the backend using expressjs, apollo-server-express for our server and used express-sessions in order to authenticate users.
+We used graphql-subscriptions in order to allow for real time updates in the front-end.

+We created a dedicated server (socket/socket.js)) strictly for the video chat functionality that utilizes socket.io.
+Simple-peer and socket.io-client was used in the front-end in order to connect the front-end to the socket server.

-We used mongodb as our database and graphql as our database query..
+We used cloud mongodb as our database, used mongoose in order to make the connection to the database, and graphql as our query language.

 ## Deployment

 **Task:** Explain how you have deployed your application.

 We deployed our application through DigitalOcean's droplet.
 Firstly, we created individual Dockerfiles for the client-side, server-side, and socket components so that we can build and run those images in our droplet.
 Next, we created a github actions workflow that will create, build, and push these docker images into the Github Container Registry upon any pushes to the master branch.
 After verifying that the images are stored in the GHCR, we build a docker-compose file that will grab the docker images from GHCR, provision letsencrypt certificate manager docker images, and build and run these images in the droplet, thus starting up our application in the droplet.
 In order to allow routing, we created and configured a custom nginx file for reverse proxy on the client-side.
 So far, we are able to set up CI/CD pipline for automatic deployment to our virtual machine.
 Next, we registered a domain on name.com, and created DNS records on DigitalOcean to have the registered domain (as well as the subdomains) to point to the ip of our virtual machine (our droplet).
 This way, our registered domain will display our deployed application, as wanted.